Mood's Covered Bridge

-Mood's Covered Bridge was an historic, American covered bridge that was located in East Rockhill Township, Bucks County, Pennsylvania.
+Mood's Covered Bridge was an historic covered bridge that was located in East Rockhill Township, Bucks County, Pennsylvania, United States.
 It crossed the East Branch Perkiomen Creek.

 History and architectural features

 Built in 1874 and designed in the town truss style, the bridge was 120 feet long and 15 feet wide.

 It was added to the National Register of Historic Places on December 1, 1980.
 It was destroyed by arson on June 22, 2004, and subsequently removed from the National Register of Historic Places.
 The wooden cover was subsequently rebuilt and the bridge reopened on February 15, 2008.